2022-2023 Process, Schedule and Reminders

 Faculty are encouraged to describe any curricular innovations and new approaches they took in the classroom to address student outcomes during pandemic-affected semesters.
 These descriptions may be augmented with summaries of student comments or feedback collected via ClassEval, but including student comments is not required.

-There is a new template option for requesting external evaluations for RPT candidates in AY21-22 available on our website.
+The new template required for requesting external evaluations for RPT candidates in AY 22-23 is available on our website.
 The faculty affairs team created this new external evaluation template in response to concerns that many department heads raised in previous years about the need for a template that was more flexible for use with professional faculty candidates and for candidates whose SFRs emphasized realms of responsibility more than scholarship.
 The new template also addresses tenure clock extensions and our optional pandemic-related impact statements.
-In the 2021-22 RPT cycle, department heads have the option of using EITHER the traditional template or the revised template for requesting your external letters.
-It is important that department heads choose which template they plan to use and then use that template for ALL of their department’s candidates who are going up for review in the 21-22 cycle.
+Starting with the 2022-2023 RPT cycle, use of the new template is required.

 Design, Education, Poole-Management, Natural Resources, Wilson-Textiles, Veterinary Medicine, Division of Academic and Student Affairs